stacks-network/stacks-core/sip/sip-001-burn-election.md

 processing and validating transactions correctly _while also_ incentivizing the subsequent leader to include them in their block, instead of orphaning them.

+The amount of tokens awarded from the coinbase is variable, and depends on how many _Stacks_ tokens are burned by smart contracts.
+The chain defines a _minimum_ and _maximum_ coinbase, and awards an amount between these two values based on the average number of tokens destroyed per block in a prior _evaluation window_ (a sliding window of prior blocks).
+The details are discussed in the Blockstack Token Economics whitepaper.

 # Recovery from data loss

 Stacks block data can get lost after a leader commits to it.
 However, the burn